josedv82/public_sport_science_datasets/README.md

 3D Tracking data of basketball shots for a selected group of NBA players. | [Download](https://github.com/josedv82/sport_open_datasets/tree/main/Basketball%20NBA%20Player%20Shooting%20Motions) | [Source](https://www.inpredictable.com/2021/01/nba-player-shooting-motions-data-dump.html) | Type: .feather |

+***
+### Contributions
+If you would like to contribute and add more data sets please do so.
+The only requirements are:

+* Post the link on the README file.
+Follow the same format as the current datasets.
+* Upload the file to the repository with a name that describes the data set.
+Link it to the Download link on the README file.
+Add a link with the original source of the data to credit the person who originally made it available.

+That's it.